celo-org/docs/blog/12-12-2022-advance-hardhat-configuration-on-celo-using-plugins/advance-hardhat-configuration-on-celo-using-plugins.md

 **Testing**

 Testing smart contracts enables us to be sure our solidity code is working as intended.
 We have 2 contracts to test: “Beneficiaries.sol” and ”Bank.sol”.
 Remove the existing “Lock.js” test file.
 Make a new file under the test folder and name it ”Beneficiaries.js”.
-We will write a short, concise, simple unit test using the script we wrote in “deploy/00_deploy.js”.
+We will write a short, concise, simple unit test using the script we wrote in **“deploy/00_deploy.js”**.
 Since we are testing locally, we will require deployments to be done locally.
-Here, we are leveraging “hardhat-deploy” and “hardhat-deploy-ethers”.
+Here, we are leveraging “hardhat-deploy” and **“hardhat-deploy-ethers”**.

 In the new test file, paste the following code: